You will have the opportunity to develop clinical trials that benefit your research, with your priorities.

 New Members must be personally recommended by two existing Full Members who must be named as nominating members on the application form.
 Full Members may choose from a membership term of one, three or five years.

 We are always looking to support future leaders.
-Full Membership of the ALLG could lead to a role as a trial Principal Investigator (Pl), chairing a subcommittee, working in a trial group or offering leadership as part of the SAC.
+Full Membership of the ALLG could lead to a role as a trial Principal Investigator (Pl), chairing a subcommittee, working in a trial group or offering leadership as part of the Scientific Advisory Committee.

 An Associate Member of the company is a person who must participate in a Study under the supervision of a Principal Investigator (PI)